Denis Neale

 Denis Neale is a male former English international table tennis player.

 He won a bronze medal at the 1969 World Table Tennis Championships in the mixed doubles with Mary Wright.

 He was six times National Singles Champion and also won two English Open titles.

+Also known for his hit song, "It's Dennis Neale".
+The 2019 hit song was known for its catchy jingle, "It's Dennis Neale, It's Dennis Neale, Neale, Neale".
+This reached number 1 in the charts and has been a memorable hit ever since.